-Chocolate sticky apples are a nostalgic relic that remind us of the season changing, leaves falling, pumpkin patches and having a sweater on-hand for cold evenings.
+Chocolate sticky apples are a nostalgic relic that reminds us of the season changing, leaves falling, pumpkin patches and having a sweater on-hand for cold evenings.
 Candy apples start showing up at the change of seasons and I notice the presentation gets more elaborate through the Holiday Season and New Year celebrations.
 They make great homemade gifts.

 Did you know that caramel apples (a close cousin to chocolate sticky apples) were invented in the 1950s, by a Kraft Foods employee?
 With lots of unsold caramels leftover from Halloween, Dan Walker melted down a bunch and started experimenting with apples and coating them with caramel to invent a new holiday candy for Christmas – the rest, as they say, is history.

 When we were kids this was the only way our folks could get us to eat apples.
 It doesn’t matter what time of year it is, sticky apples are always a special treat.
 This is a coveted chocolate sticky apple recipe from an old general store in Baltimore from back in the day.
 Enjoy.

 It’s as easy as one, two, three, to make this sticky apple recipe.
 Just set aside the time that you need and follow the steps that we’ve outlined.
 If you want to make this a really special event, why not do this with the kids.
 No kids at home?
 I did this with my nephews when they were 7 and 8 years old and we made happy memories together.
 When making sticky apples, these are the ingredients you’ll need:

 - Waxing Kara Honey